emeroconnor333/usb_stick_driver/README.md

 #### If that doesn't work
 It's probably because the default Linux driver has control
 - unbind usb-storage:
-echo "3-2:1.0" | sudo tee /sys/bus/usb/drivers/usb-storage/unbind
+- echo "3-2:1.0" | sudo tee /sys/bus/usb/drivers/usb-storage/unbind
-and replace port number in quotations according to the command: ls /sys/bus/usb/drivers/usb-storage/
+- and replace port number in quotations according to the command:
+- ls /sys/bus/usb/drivers/usb-storage/

 - bind your driver:
-echo "abcd 1234" | sudo tee /sys/bus/usb/drivers/usb_stick_driver/new_id
+- echo "abcd 1234" | sudo tee /sys/bus/usb/drivers/usb_stick_driver/new_id

 Now your driver should be the one in control of the USB stick

+### To run the app
+- first insmod the driver
+- set up udev rules so you have read/ write permission:
+- sudo nano /etc/udev/rules.d/99-usb_stick.rules
+- (add this line) KERNEL=="usb_stick", MODE="0666"
+- save and exit
+- sudo udevadm control --reload-rules
+- sudo udevadm trigger
+- gcc -o usb_stick_app usb_stick_app.c
+- ./usb_stick_app